K-Francis-H/url-book-cipher/README.md

 # url-book-cipher
 ### Disclaimer: This is a toy, don't use to encrypt anything you actually care about.
 Just use it to make puzzles or memes
-A simple book cipher that uses a given website to encrypt text files
+A simple book cipher that uses a given website to encrypt text files.
+It also supports local files just use a file path instead of a URL for the `URL` command line argument.
+If the value of `URL` is not a file that exists on your system it will be assumed to be a URL.

 ## How It works